-It's time to gear up for another grandest winter carnivals of our country, yes, we are talking about the Cochin Carnival which is organized in Kerala at the Kochi Fort.
+It's time to gear up for another grandest winter carnival in our country, yes, we are talking about the Cochin Carnival which is organized in Kerala at the Kochi Fort.
 It is a time when people come together to participate in the celebrations with great joy and delight in their hearts.

-Talking about its history, Cochin Carnival Festival, a popular event in Kerala has been celebrated since the time the Portuguese ruled this region from 1503 to 1663.
-The Fort Kochi was the capital of this place during those times and was chosen by the colonists as the base of celebrating the festivities.
+Talking about its history, Cochin Carnival Festival, a popular event in Kerala is being celebrated since the time the Portuguese ruled this region from 1503 to 1663.
+Fort Kochi was the capital of this place during those times and was chosen by the colonists as the base for celebrating the festivities.
 However, after the end of the colonial era, this tradition of celebrating Cochin Carnival somewhat vanished and was then revived during the modern age by three men.

-Yes, the names of these men were Ananda Felix Scaria, Antony Anup Scaria along with George Augustine Thundiparambil.
-All three of them had played a very vital role in organising the beach festival in 1984 for honouring the UN declaration of the year 1985.
+The names of these men were Ananda Felix Scaria, Antony Anup Scaria, and George Augustine Thundiparambil.
+All three of them had played a very vital role in organizing the beach festival in 1984 for honoring the UN declaration of the year 1985.

-It kicks starts by hoisting the Carnival Flag at the Vasco da Gama Square, its main highlight is a grand procession led by the elephants decorated with ornamental trappings.
+It starts with the hoisting of the Carnival Flag at the Vasco da Gama Square.
+Its main highlight is a grand procession led by elephants decorated with ornamental trappings.
 And along with that North Indian dances also form a part of the procession.

 Kochi is a port city situated in Kerala.
 It is a great place to witness the subtle beauty of nature.
 This place is home to various unique events and festivals and the Cochin Carnival is held at the Kochi Fort.
-Kochi or Cochin is located at an approximate distance of around 2,415 km, 1,265km, 2,183, 466 km from Delhi, Mumbai, Kolkata and Bengaluru.
+Kochi or Cochin is located at an approximate distance of around 2,415, 1,265, 2,183, 466 km from Delhi, Mumbai, Kolkata, and Bengaluru.
 Let’s discuss how you can reach Cochin via the following routes.

-By Air.
 Kochi has its own airport namely Cochin International Airport (COK).
 This airport is situated at a distance of about 20 km from Nedumbassery which is a suburb of Kochi.
-This airport is considered as one of the largest and busiest airports in the state of Kerala.
+This airport is considered one of the largest and busiest airports in the state of Kerala.